 The first reason I like the two burner model better is that you can set up dual temperature zones.
 You can have the left side of the griddle turned up to High while you are cooking a couple of smashburgers and have the right side set to Low for toasting the burger buns.

-The second reason I like the two burner model better is that you can get more mileage from your tank of propane.
-The burners on both of these griddles are rated for a total heat output of 18,000 BTU/hr.
-If you just want to cook a couple of ribeye steaks on the one burner griddle then you need to turn the dial to High and use the full 18,000 BTU/hr.
 The problem is that you do not need the entire griddle surface to be hot in order to cook two steaks and you end up wasting propane.
 With the two burner griddle you can turn a single burner to High, and only use 9,000 BTU/hr, and cook the steaks on one side of the griddle.

 The efficient use of propane might not seem like a big deal but when you are fueling the griddle with a one pound propane bottle the issue is huge.